bjanderson70/cqrs_dx/README.md

 ````
 //
-// Call a Service directly
+// Call a Service directly -- service wraps Command and Query Behavior
 //
 Integer inx=1;
+// The Service Name -- Note, it looks for the service based on name and running environment
+// If run from anonymous window ( that is considered "Debug" mode
+//
 String serviceName='Customer Service';
+// our account type parameter
 String accountType = 'enterprise';
+//
-// get the service by name
+// get the service by name -- resolver looks for service by name and runtime environment ( this can be overloaded)
 cqrs_CustomerService service = (cqrs_CustomerService) cqrs_ServiceProvider.newInstance().getService( serviceName);
+//
 // show some service information
 System.debug('++++++++++++++++RESULTs++++++++++++++++++++++++++++');
 System.debug('Service Name:' + service.name());
 System.debug('Service Guid:' + service.guid());
 System.debug('++++++++++++++++RECORDs++++++++++++++++++++++++++++');
 //
-// iterate over the results
+// iterate over the results (DTO)
 //
 for ( cqrs_AccountTypeRecordsDTO dto: service.findAccountRecordsByAccountType(accountType)) {
   System.debug('Service Result (' + inx++ + ') Name=' + dto.name);